ViktoriyaVMCG/FinalProject/README.md

 5. Go to: http://your_ip_address:8080 and run the following commands to get admin password.
   * `sudo nano /var/lib/jenkins/secrets/initialAdminPassword`
 6. Copy the password and paste into browser to unlock the Jenkins.
+7. Go to the Jenkins machine by open the terminal and ssh into it.
+8. Go as a root
+  * `sudo su` and then go to the jenkins `su - jenkins`
+9. Create ansible folder and inside it two more folder one dev another prod
+  * `mkdir ansible`
+  * `mkdir dev`
+  * `mkdir prod`
+10. Then create inside dev and prod folders playbook that will download git and clode, update repository from github.

 ## How Jenkins deploys code automatically to from the github
 To be able to do it we need to do the following: